-If you ever visit Wiltshire, you may hear or see the term ‘Moonrakers’.
-It’s the name used to describe anyone born in the county.
-There’s a rather charming folk tale associated with this name.
+If you ever visit Wiltshire, you may hear of or see the term ‘Moonrakers’.
+It’s the name used to describe anyone born in the county and there’s a rather charming folk tale associated with this name.

 And so, for 200 years, spirits such as brandy and gin were landed in the quiet coves on the South Coast.
 They were then transported in barrels across Hampshire and Wiltshire, with the final destination often being Swindon.

 Fact versus fiction

 There is some debate over where the story of the Moonrakers is set.
 Originally it was thought to be the village of All Cannings or Bishop’s Cannings, but neither had a pond or river.
 Further digging suggests it took place in Crammer Pond in Devizes, which at the time was part of the parish of Bishop’s Cannings, making sense of the claim of the location of the story.

 Some historical evidence suggests that the two smugglers involved were named John Chapman of Devizes and Old Mr Mabett from Tilshead.
 The pub they were bringing their wares to is thought to be The Pelican Inn, Devizes.

 The story was first reported in Francis Grose‘s Provincial Glossary in 1787.
 It’s likely to have occurred just before that time.

 The facts behind this story are quite contentious, even to the present day, with other parts of the country claiming the account belongs to them.
 However, it does seem most likely it is an old Wiltshire tale.

 And so the story begins…

 John and Old Mabett were fetching barrels from the south coast and transporting them to The Pelican Inn in Devizes by donkey cart.
 It was a dangerous scheme as there was a chance of being caught by one of the excisemen.
 These men were employed by the Crown, specifically to catch poachers and smugglers.
 The punishment for such crimes was harsh, so smugglers were extra careful not to get caught.